 Rooflights: Where Do I Measure From?

 The most important thing to remember when deciding on what size rooflight you require is that the size of our windows (width x length) are measured to the external kerb/upstand, NOT to the size of the hole in your roof or the window itself.

 The external kerb is the mounting for a rooflight, providing the interface between the roof and window.
 All of our made to measure products are based on the external kerb size.
 The only flat roof windows that DON’T show external sizes are those from VELUX and ECO+.

 Rooflights fit over the edge of the upstand and are manufactured with a small tolerance to allow for minor variations.
 So, if you are ordering a 160x160cm Signature flat glass rooflight, this measurement reflects the external dimensions of the kerb- not the actual product.

 The hole in the roof size (W x L) that is specified on our product descriptions is an important measurement but is not an indication of how big or small your window needs to be.

 As is required by British Standards, upstands need to protrude by a minimum of 150mm above the roof and have a pitch of a minimum of three degrees so that water can easily run off.
-Depending on your own wood work skills, upstands, usually made out of timber, can be built on site by yourself or somebody more experienced.
+Depending on your own woodwork skills, upstands, usually made out of timber, can be built on site by yourself or somebody more experienced.

-For a visual idea of how the Signature flat glass rooflight should come together with roof and kerb, see the diagram below depicting dimension guidelines that are applicable to most types of rooflight fitting.
+For a visual idea of how a Signature flat glass rooflight should come together with roof and kerb, see the diagram below depicting dimension guidelines that are applicable to most types of rooflight fitting.

 What About Measuring Windows and Doors?